 What’s more, your hands and feet may grow abnormally, so if you start noticing that your shoes do not fit the same, you may need to back off.
 Larger hands and feet are also good indicators of an enlarged heart, which can be dangerous.

 Have any kind of heart condition.
-HGH has been shown to cause an enlargement of the heart in some people, so if you have any kind of cardiac-related conditions, an HGH cycle is not right for you.
+It has been shown to cause an enlargement of the heart in some people, so if you have any kind of cardiac-related conditions, an HGH cycle is not right for you.

 Have high blood pressure.
-Human growth hormone can increase your blood pressure, so you should not use it if you have high blood pressure or if you take a daily maintenance medicine to keep your pressure within normal limits.
+Human growth hormones can increase your blood pressure, so you should not use it if you have high blood pressure or if you take a daily maintenance medicine to keep your pressure within normal limits.

 Have any other health condition.
-If you have any kind of health condition at all, you should speak to your doctor and your pharmacist about the safety of HGH and the potential for drug interactions.
+If you have any kind of health condition at all, you should speak to your doctor and your pharmacist about the safety and the potential for drug interactions.

-In a nutshell, an HGH cycle is fairly safe as long as you use the product responsibly.
+In a nutshell, a HGH cycle is fairly safe as long as you use the product responsibly.
 Taking more than you should for longer than you should may bring about some adverse effects, just like any other drug or supplement out there today.